-During the first quarter of 2020, in connection with the Term Loan Agreement further described in Note 7, we issued a warrant with an exercise price of \$10.42 per share to purchase 21,595 shares of our common stock.
+During the first quarter of 2020, in connection with the Term Loan Agreement further described in Note 6 - Debt, we issued a warrant with an exercise price of \$10.42 per share to purchase 21,595 shares of our common stock.
 The warrant was issued in connection with achieving the interest-only extension milestone 1 in the Term Loan Agreement.
 The warrant was fully exercisable and expires in January 2030.
-The \$0.2 million fair value of the warrant related to the Term Loan was recorded as interest expense in the period.
-As of March 31, 2020, we had outstanding warrants issued pursuant to the Original Loan Agreement and Term Loan Agreement with a weighted average exercise price of \$7.62 per share to purchase 187,019 shares of our common stock.
+The \$0.2 million fair value of the warrant related to the Term Loan was recorded as interest expense during the first quarter of 2020.